kitsook/newsSum/README.md

 A Google App Engine application to parse RSS feeds and HTML pages to extract headlines.
 Result is available via JSON.

-~~Memcache is used to reduce process time.~~ There is no memcache service for GCP Python 3 runtime and the Memorystore for Redis isn't free, so no caching is done on the server side.
-For now, use the `cache-control` header to have browser / proxy to do the caching.
+~~Memcache is used to reduce process time.~~ There is no memcache service for GCP Python 3 runtime and the Memorystore for Redis isn't free, so no caching is done on the app server side.
+For now, use the `cache-control` header to have browser and GCP's proxy to do the caching.

 UI is implemented with Vue.
 To generate the UI, run `npm run build` under the folder `newssum-ui`.
 Then copy all the content under `newssum-ui/dist` folder to the `static` folder under root.